 This is the world we inhabit.
 It’s the same in the world of Femke Boot, a successful columnist for a dutch website and magazine.
 She writes, and people comment.
 Femke doesn’t live in our world through which means that when she has had enough, she has really had enough.

-At the start of The Columnist, Femke has written a piece about Black Pete –the blackfaced companion of Santa Claus in the Netherlands– and has raised the ire of several racist and misogynist men on the internet and her twitter feed becomes a litany of insults.
-One afternoon, she recognizes a face: her neighbour.
+At the start of The Columnist, Femke has written a piece about Black Pete –the blackfaced companion of Santa Claus in the Netherlands– and has raised the ire of several racist and misogynist men on the internet, and her Twitter feed becomes a litany of insults.
+Then, one afternoon, she recognizes a face: her neighbour.
 This man appears innocent enough and pleasant enough, despite the fact that construction sounds come from his flat constantly, but there he is online calling for her death, posting memes of President Trump, and calling for the Dutch border to be closed to immigrants.

 The film wastes no time in the first act but makes the smart choice to start the story after she’s already under attack from an army of trolls, so when she goes from frazzled to frustrated to fatal in the first 20 minutes of the film, it’s believable.
 Maybe even understandable.

 Katja Herbers (probably best known for her recurring role on HBO’s Westworld) is fantastic as Femke, particularly in the scenes where she confronts the trolls she has managed to track down and asks them to their faces about the things they say online.
-Herbers navigates the changes in Femke’s demeanour as she moves from timid but upset to confident and furious masterfully, and in the aforementioned scenes, there is casual malice underlying everything she says and a palpable sense of relief she exudes whilst doing what she does that makes the scenes a delight to watch.
+Herbers navigates the changes in Femke’s demeanour as she moves from timid but upset to confident and furious masterfully.
+There is casual malice underlying everything she says in the aforementioned scenes, and a palpable sense of relief she exudes whilst doing what she does makes the scenes a delight to watch.

 I don’t think it’s a spoiler to say that Femke’s story, one that exists as a fantasy in a heightened reality, ends in a less sympathetic place than where it begins.
 While she’s enacting revenge that many may have fantasized about, she is also, you know, murdering people.